-A complete sludge treatment reduction process which combines high pressure and temperature.
+A complete sludge thermal treatment reduction process

 Thermal hydrolysis achieves enhanced treated sludge and improves the final sludge cake dryness.
 The treated sludge can then be recovered for agricultural use.
 The increased biogas produced by the anaerobic digestion can be used for producing green electricity or can be injected after treatment in the gas grid.

 The thermal hydrolysis process (THP) achieves enhanced treated sludge and the final sludge cake dryness is improved.
 The treated sludge can then be recovered for agricultural purposes.
 Increased biogas is produced by the anaerobic digestion and this can be used to generate green electricity.
 Alternatively, it can be injected in the gas grid after treatment.